 - parenting behaviour (aggression, excessive discipline and inconsistency) (CFCA, 2008).

-Although problematic AOD use causes similar patterns of harm in many families, each situation is unique.
-Each child thinks, feels and sees their parent’s problematic AOD use in their own way.
+Although problematic alcohol and other drugs use causes similar patterns of harm in many families, each situation is unique.
+Each child thinks, feels and sees their parent’s problematic alcohol and other drugs use in their own way.
 The way a parent responds to, loves and cares for their child is affected by the substance they use, the way they use, and their level of use.

 From a child’s perspective